ovebepari/ovebepari.github.io/_posts/2022-05-22-bug-in-craftsmens-online-screening-test.md

 ---
 layout: post
-title: Ambiguous Problem Statement at Craftsmen's Online Screening Test Sufferred Me!
+title: Ambiguous Problem Statement at Craftsmen's Online Screening Test!
 description: The generated input for the participents might have been judged wrongly or it was a wrong dataset!
 image: /post_images/2022/craftsmen_docker_artifacts.png
 comments: false